OneCommunityGlobal/hgn_php/setup.md

 - You will notice an ".htaccess" file at the top level of the project.
 This project utilizes mod_rewrite which is an apache module and it is necessary that you configure mod_rewrite to be enabled in your http config file for the site to work properly on your local machine.

+- create a mysql database called hgn and import the sql file: "\assets\database\backup\hgn.sql".
+If you use a different database name, change the name in the "application\config\development\database.php" file.

 - Modify the configuration file "application\config\development/constants" file as follows:
 --  modify the BASE_URL and BASE_SURL to reflect how you named the website.